AliSajadzadeh/SolarCellClassification/README.md

 ![Left: Crack on a polycristalline module; Middle: Inactive region; Right: Cracks and inactive regions on a monocristalline module](https://github.com/AliSajadzadeh/SolarCellClassification/blob/main/Defective%20Solar%20cells.png)
+Left: Crack on a polycristalline module; Middle: Inactive region; Right: Cracks and inactive regions on a monocristalline module

 ## Architectures